"Minor art" and major issues

-Sir Arthur Benton tome 2: Wannsee, 1942, by Stéphane Perger (illustrator) and Tarek (screenwriter), 2005, private collection of Tarek.
+Sir Arthur Benton tome 2: Wannsee, 1942, by Stéphane Perger (cartoonist) and Tarek (scriptwriter), 2005, private collection of Tarek.

-Since the 1960s, comics have gained significant recognition among institutions, whether museums or academies.
-Yet it has long been classified as a 'bad genre', like science fiction and thrillers.
-How did the comic strip pass from the status of 'popular' if not 'vulgar' literature to that of 9th art?
-Did she have to go through it so that the Holocaust could be addressed in her pages?
+Since the 1960s, comics have gained significant recognition among institutions, both museums and academic.
+Yet it has long been classified in the category of "bad genres", like science fiction and thrillers.
+How did the comic strip pass from the status of "popular" if not "vulgar" literature to that of 9th art?
+Did she have to go through this so that the Holocaust could be addressed in her pages?

-In the presence of Jean-Paul Gabilliet, professor at the University of Bordeaux-Montaigne, Jean-Pierre Mercier, historian and scientific advisor to the Cité internationale de la bande dessinée et de l'image, and Didier Pasamonik, curator of the exhibition.
+In the presence of Jean-Paul Gabilliet, professor at Bordeaux-Montaigne University, Jean-Pierre Mercier, historian and scientific advisor to the Cité internationale de la bande dessinée et de l'image, and Didier Pasamonik, exhibition curator.

 Hosted by Jérôme Dupuis, journalist at L'Express.